From the award-winning writer of Scaramouche Jones, The Madness of George Dubya and The Devil’s Passion

 This is their story – walking journals and travellers’ tales on paths of pilgrimage and conquest, from monasteries and mountain passes to Bedouin camps and desert wadis across Europe and the Middle East – brought to life in a dynamic new show.
 In a playful and inventive blend of theatre and stand-up directed by acclaimed theatre maker Matilda Reith, with a haunting and evocative soundscape and video montage created from live footage along the route, virtuoso storyteller Justin Butcher traces the perils, pratfalls and marvels of the path to Jerusalem.
 Along Roman roads and refugee routes, with occasional outbreaks of blisters, tear gas and desert spirituality, he conjures a chronicle of serendipity: happenstances hilarious, infuriating and occasionally numinous – or, as pilgrims might say, encounters with the Divine.

 Walking to Jerusalem premiered in a critically acclaimed sell-out run at the 2019 Dublin Theatre Festival, coinciding with the UK paperback release and US publication of Justin Butcher’s celebrated book, Walking to Jerusalem: blisters, hope and other facts on the ground.
-The UK and international tour begins at the Wilton’s Music Hall, London, in March 2020, and will continue through into 2021.
 For booking enquiries, contact email@example.com.

 ‘Energetic and zealous, fascinating … memorable … the triumph of personal detail over harrowing political fact.’